IvanVlademirS/Ivan_Tech_Stash/README.md

 #### ⭐Welcome to my Tech Documentation Repo
 📌ReadMe:
-Scroll Down to view my write-ups/notes on these topics: IT Foundation, DevOps, Engineering & Architecture, GRC, Blue & Red Team, and Certs.
+Scroll Down to view my write-ups/notes > click links to view content.
 Majority of links will point to files that are either hosted on my Github or Notion.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------